 More than 50 of them were created as part of a citywide beautification project in the 1970s.

-Artistically gifted individuals have also been known to gravitate towards the city of the bay for decades, enticed by its liberal policies and penchant for eclectic and eccentric styles.
+Artistically gifted individuals have also been known to gravitate to the city by the bay for decades, drawn by its liberal policies and penchant for eclectic and eccentric styles.

 San Francisco’s Mission District